Two U.S. military bases in S.Korea shelter in place as coronavirus curbs extended nationwide | Health

 The U.S. Forces in Korea (USFK) said on Saturday it has imposed a shelter-in-place order on two of its largest bases - U.S. Army Garrison Yongsan and Camp Humphreys - until Tuesday after a cluster of coronavirus infections.
 Camp Humphreys in Pyeongtaek, south of Seoul, is the largest U.S. military base overseas, housing the USFK headquarters and thousands of troops, civilian workers, and their family members.

-It was not immediately clear how many cases have been reported at the two bases, but USFK said six people tested positive on Friday.
+It was not immediately clear how many cases have been reported at the two bases, but the Korea Disease Control and Prevention Agency (KDCA) said on Saturday a total of 18 people related to the U.S. base in Seoul tested positive this week so far.
 The command has been relatively successful in keeping infections down to a handful.
 The new cluster was reported as COVID-19 vaccines are being administered to U.S. troops in the country.

-The Korea Center for Disease Control and Prevention (KCDC) reported 580 new cases of novel coronavirus infection as of midnight on Friday, bringing total infections to 71,820, with 1,236 deaths.
+South Korea reported 580 new cases of novel coronavirus infection as of midnight on Friday, bringing total infections to 71,820, with 1,236 deaths.
 More than 60% of the domestically transmitted cases have been from Seoul and its neighbouring areas, where about half of the nation's 52 million people live.

 South Korea, which has stopped short of a complete lockdown or stay-at-home order, has experienced its biggest wave of infections in recent weeks, with a record 1,241 cases in one day during the Christmas holiday.